grzesiekk013/grzesiekk013/README.md

 *   **Modern C++ (C++17):** Look straight into the **[Mini-Redis Engine](https://github.com/grzesiekk013/mini-redis)** or **[Zero Copy Ring Packet](https://github.com/grzesiekk013/zero-copy-telemetry-ring-packet)** repo.
 It demonstrates how I handle C++ language.
 *   **Python Engineering:** Check out my **[PowerTrack (Engineering Thesis)](projects/power-track.md)** for a full-stack Django & SQL setup on embedded SBCs.
 See pico-worker/core and backend/PowerTrack/core.
+*   **My Coding Roots (Windows Batch):** Check out the **[Legacy Batch Snake Repo](https://github.com/grzesiekk013/my-first-project)**.
+This is a 2,000-line Snake game module extracted from a larger 4,500-line environment called "Komputer".
+I wrote it at age 15 with no formal programming skills—just pure trial and error, hacking together endless `IF` statements and `GOTO` jumps until it actually worked.
 ---

 *  🌱 I’m currently learning: C++ and STM32 microcontrollers (focusing on HAL, LL drivers, and direct register access).